Student Health Services Vaccine Info

 This approach has been reviewed with Guilford County Health officials.
 Because students in quarantine or isolation are prevented from having close contact with others, this approach does not present any increased risk to other residents or members of our campus community.
 In adherence to FERPA (Family Educational Rights and Privacy Act) and HIPPA (Health Information Portability and Accountability Act) regulations, we cannot provide any additional detail on the location of quarantine and isolation rooms or identify students who may be using these resources.

-No. Even if you live in the same household as the positive case in which you are a close contact of, you do not have to quarantine if you are fully vaccinated.
+No. Even if you live in the same household as the positive case in which you are a close contact of, you do not have to quarantine if you are fully vaccinated and received the booster if eligible.
 If you are the caretaker for the COVID-19 positive person you should, in consultation with your supervisor, discuss working remotely until the positive case household member has been cleared from isolation.

 I received an email from firstname.lastname@example.org.
 Is this a legitimate email?